CBP Officer

 No, no need for a medical certificate.
 If you are seeking medical treatment in the United States, then you may need to present insurance information or bank statements showing you can pay for the treatments.

-Asked by Vicky about 8 years ago
+Asked by Morgan57 over 8 years ago

 I read some stories of people being refused entry.
 My question on the worst occasion if someone is refused entry do they call authorities in my country to send me back or i return back as a normal traveller and they wont know that i was refused entry